Ordnance QF 2-pounder: History

 A late-war project was the Canadian David High Velocity to allow 2-pdr ammunition to be fired from the larger-calibre 6-pdr.
 This was intended to improve the muzzle velocity of the shot.
-Initial trials carried out in Canada and the U.K. were promising; however the system was still being developed when the war ended, and the program was subsequently ended along with it.
+Initial trials carried out in Canada and the U.K. were promising; however, the system was still being developed when the war ended, and the program was subsequently ended along with it.

 Another development was the 2-pdr HV 'Pipsqueak', a postwar gun using a 40x438R cartridge originally intended as the main armament for the Alvis Saladin armoured car that was to replace the AEC armoured car.
 This was designed to fire Armour-Piercing Discarding Sabot (APDS) rounds, which would match the penetration of the 'Littlejohn adaptor' shot while still allowing high-explosive (HE) shells to be fired.
 The claimed performance was better, the 1,295 m/s shot penetrating 85 mm of armour at 60 degrees at 900 m.
 Development of this gun was also abandoned when the role of the Saladin shifted towards infantry fire support, and a low-velocity 76 mm gun was selected for it instead.

-Initially one of the most serious shortcomings of the 2-pdr was the lack of a high-explosive shell resulting from the British doctrine, especially when the 2-pdr was the main gun of a tank; this was very important when a tank was being used for infantry support, intentionally leaving it with only its machine gun for anti-personnel use.
+Initially, one of the most serious shortcomings of the 2-pdr was the lack of a high-explosive shell resulting from the British doctrine.
+This was especially serious when the 2-pdr was the main gun of a tank being used for infantry support, intentionally leaving it with only its machine gun for anti-personnel use.
 The doctrine was slow to change even in the light of battlefield experience, and the high-explosive shell was not produced until late 1942.